N90K/TNBase/README.md

 Some talking newspapers also upload their recordings to a web site so that suitably equipped listeners can download them or listen on-line.

+As a charity, we are looking for assistance to update our database software so that:
+ It better complies with recent changes to the GDPR regulations Meets our changed requirements
+ It can be made more configuarable so that it can meet the differing requirements of the many other Talking Newspaper groups.

 See also: [Developer Notes](docs/DevNotes.md) and [Requested Fixed and Changes](docs/FixesAndChanges.md).